seongjooy/mimic-iii-data-preprocessor/README.md

 'vitals_extractor.py'<br/>
 **Input**: CHARTEVENTS.csv.gz – zip file containing comprehensive information of patients <br/>
 **Output**: chart_events.csv – zip file containing only vital sign information of patients <br/>
 First unzips the data file.
-Filters the zip file containing all the chartevents of patients to just the vital sign information of patients.
-Filtering is done with help from the 'vitals_id.py' file, used to identify which columns to keep or drop.
+Filters out all the chartevents of patients, obtaining only the vital sign info of patients.
+The'vitals_id.py' file is used to identify which columns to keep or drop.

 'csv_file_process.py'<br/>
 **Input**: 'chart_events.csv' – from previous step <br/>
 **Output**: 'chart_events_sorted.csv' – .csv file containing vital sign info that are consecutive for at least 6 hours <br/>
-Patient vital sign data is not guaranteed to last for at least 6 hours, which is a requirement for the study to be done.
+The model requires at least 6 consecutive hours of vital sign data in order to function, which is not guaranteed.
 Therefore, this file drops all patient cases where the vital sign data does not last for a minimum of 6 hours.

 'csv_pivot_and_reformat.py'<br/>
 **Input**: 'chart_events_sorted.csv' – from previous step <br/>